“A stylish, art-filled guesthouse on the slopes of Table Mountain, with fabulous city views and designer-perfect bedrooms”

-The decór and furnishings (a mix of modern and antique) are faultlessly orchestrated: muted colour schemes of cream and white walls, fabrics and carpets have been pepped up with colourful (red, lime-green or tangerine) throws, cushions and paintings, and everywhere the same funky, beaded animal sculptures that greet you in reception.
+Decór and furnishings are a mix of modern and antique.
+Faultlessly orchestrated, expect muted colour schemes of cream and white walls, fabrics and carpets have been pepped up with colourful throws, cushions and paintings, and everywhere the same funky, beaded animal sculptures that greet you in reception.

 Bathrooms are slick and functional with swish taps and fittings, walk-in showers and loads of treats like rooibos toiletries, lavender-scented bath salts, candles and night lights.
-Some also have a separate bathtub which will comfortably fit 2, and if you book the Bellegables Suite you get a secluded outside shower in addition to the bathtub.
+Some also have a separate bathtub which will comfortably fit 2.

 All the rooms are sympathetically lit with spots and freestanding lamps, and kitted out with every conceivable extra: air-conditioning, heated towel rails, satellite TVs, WiFi, minibars, iPod docks and beach baskets with extra towels and even a frisbee!